 If there are other people who depend on your financially, such as a spouse or children, you need to make sure that they’ll be protected if something happens to you.
 For example, if you’re worried about what will happen to your assets after you’re gone, drafting a will and establishing a trust allows you to specify your wishes.
 If you’re the primary breadwinner, having the right amount of life insurance in place can protect your family financially after your death.
 If you don’t have any a will, trust or proper insurance, your tax refund can help you kick-start your estate plan and give you greater peace of mind.

-If you’re carrying around debt, chances are you’re paying more in interest than you could ever hope to earn by putting your refund money in a savings account.
-Debt is not only expensive it also acts as an obstacle to achieving your other financial goals.
+If you’re carrying around liability, chances are you’re paying more in interest than you could ever hope to earn by putting your refund money in a savings account.
+Liability is not only expensive it also acts as an obstacle to achieving your other financial goals.
 The longer you’re paying interest to credit card companies, the longer you’ll have to defer your dreams of saving for a home, building your retirement nest egg or saving for your child’s education.
-Using your tax refund to wipe out that high-interest debt can help get you on the right financial track.
+Using your tax refund to wipe out that high-interest liability can help get you on the right financial track.

 5. Invest in Yourself

 If you’re interested in learning a new skill, continuing your education or simply improving your well-being, your tax refund can help you make a wise investment in yourself.
 Earning an advanced degree or obtaining a professional certification can be a stepping stone towards the career change you’ve been dreaming of.
 Not only will you boost your earning potential but you could also take advantage of some key tax credits if you’re paying out-of-pocket for your education expenses.

 While it’s tempting to think of your tax refund as “free” money, spending it wisely can give you a bigger bang for your buck in the long run.
 Instead of rushing out to buy the latest electronics or a new spring wardrobe, think about how you can use your refund to build a solid foundation for your financial future.